xdudin/cultural-darwinism-simulator/README.md

 - Receiving and sending agents adjust their `culture` to the average of both communicating parts.
-This strategy leads to the situation when all agents on the board gravitate towards the `culture` = 0, or it wipes out any population deference.
+This strategy leads to the situation when all agents on the board gravitate towards the `culture` = 0, or it wipes out any population difference.
   This approach was rejected because it weakly corresponds to reality.

 - Receiving agent adds some fraction of the sender's `culture` to its own.
 This